-The purflings are longer than needed.
+The purflings are longer than needed, to enable the removal of the straightened ends on each ring left from the bending process.
 Note the outer rings will be hidden, but the smallest/inner ring will be exposed.
 Practice the trimming on the hidden ones first, you want to get the exposed one perfect.
 A few extra minutes of careful work here will make a big difference in the appearance of the final instrument.